 Lecturer AY-A, English

 She is the recipient of an Artist Fellowship, Poetry, from Arts Council Silicon Valley and a fellowship from Montalvo Arts Center.
-She is the author of three collections of poetry, two of which were nominated for Pushcart Prizes.
-Poems also appear in the textbook, An Introduction to the Prose Poem, and Breathe: 101 Contemporary Odes, as well as in literary journals such as Sentence: A Journal of Prose Poetics, 5am, Mississippi Review, and Poet Lore.
+She is the author of three books of poetry, two of which were nominated for Pushcart Prizes.
+Poems also appear in the textbook, An Introduction to the Prose Poem, and Breathe: 101 Contemporary Odes, as well as in literary journals such as Sentence: A Journal of Prose Poetics, Brevity, Zyzzyva, 5am, Mississippi Review, and Poet Lore.
 She was awarded the Fish Flash Fiction First Prize, an international award, in 2014.

-Ashton was appointed the second Santa Clara County Poet Laureate on April 1, 2011, and is in the midst of her two year term.
-Her first project was to compile a collection of the favorite poems of County residents that she is posting on a project blog.
+Ashton was appointed the second Santa Clara County Poet Laureate on April 1, 2011.
+During her term, she compiled a collection of the favorite poems of County residents posted on a project blog.
 She also hosted a series of public readings of these poems throughout the county.
-Her project for 2012 is Poetry on the Move, a contest for county residents culminating in winning poems placed in county buses and light rail cars. (www.poetlaureateblog.org )
+Her project for 2012 was Poetry on the Move, a contest for county residents culminating in winning poems placed in county buses and light rail cars.

-She has a keen interest in the intersection of the arts and in the relation of image to word.
+She has a keen interest in the intersection of the arts and science and in the relation of image to word.